aleandros/tdiff/README.md

 ## Development

-TODO: Write development instructions here
+This is a pretty standard crystal project.
+So install crystal with your prefered method.

+First install dependencies with `shards install`.

+Remember to run:

+* Tests with `crystal spec`
+* Format with `crystal tool format`
+* Ameba checks with `bin/ameba`

+This will be checked by CI but still save yourself some time.

 ## TODO
 - [x] Compare file to STDIN
 - [x] Compare yamls
 - [x] Compare json
 - [x] Presentation layer
+- [x] Add auto-publish via github actions and installation instructions
+- [ ] Add portable binaries for OSX and Windows
 - [ ] Support more array comparison algorithms
-- [ ] Add auto-publish via github actions and installation instructions
 - [ ] Fix file permission testing in CI
-- [ ] Allow presentation-level customizations
+- [ ] Allow presentation-level customizations at runtime

 ## Contributing